opensearch-project/documentation-website/_dashboards/im-dashboards/notifications.md

 ## Configuring notification settings for an individual operation

-You can view or override default notification settings when you perform an indexing operation.
+You can view default notification settings when you perform an indexing operation.
+You can also set up additional notifications.
 For example, if you want to configure additional notification for a reindex operation, perform the following steps:

 1. From the top menu, select **OpenSearch Plugins** > **Index Management**.
 1. Under **Index Management**, select **Indices**.